 Likerish has a lot of potential with the warmer months ahead.
 I can see this becoming a destination for a few different crowds, and being a very popular venue for Sunday lunches or afternoons on the balcony.
 The pricing of the menu is in somewhere in between value and expensive.
 The service was great, and a very good list of local wines.
 Plenty of Adelaide Hill's whites for that Sunday afternoon.
 A few ciders on the menu too,and I enjoyed the Pipsqueak.
 Beer drinkers will also enjoy the selection of some craft brews from Squire's, Little Creatures or Endeavour.
 Given the focus on local wines, I would also like to see a few local craft beers and ciders on the menu too.
 Always support your local!

-The Emperor gives Lickerish 7.25/10 chops on the chopping board.
+The Nathan gives Lickerish 7.25/10 chops on the chopping board.

 26 Semaphore Rd, Semaphore